lueschem/edi/docs/config_management/yaml.rst

 diverge over time.

 The configuration is split into several sections.
-The following command will dump the merged and rendered configuration of the use case *develop*:
+The following command will dump the merged and rendered configuration of the use case *develop* for the given command:

 .. code:: bash

-   edi config merge my-project-develop.yml
+   edi lxc configure --config my-container my-project-develop.yml

 :code:`general` Section